yashadityasinghnegi/dti-music-recommender/README.md

 5. **Host local Flask Server on Ngrok**.
 Install ngrok, and in terminal run `ngrok http http://127.0.0.1:5000`.

 6. **Setup Dialogflow agent**.
 Import the agent with the backup zip.
 Go to Fulfillment and update the Webhook URL to the ngrok address ie. `https://f30b-74-15-253-93.ngrok.io/webhooks`.

+7. **Classification comparison**.
+The classification algorithms and their results/accuracies can be compared by running this notebook after the above steps (separate from dialogFlow fulfillment)